-Lee was especially impressed by Cushing’s perfectionist nature, in which he not only memorized his lines, but everybody else’s too.
+Lee was especially impressed by Cushing’s perfectionism, in which he not only memorized his lines, but everybody else’s too.

 Cushing had a similar admiration for his friend. “[Christopher] sings beautifully.
 First class golfer.
 Speaks ten languages.
-Does the most incredible impersonation.”
+Does the most incredible impersonations.”

 In fact, Lee’s impersonation of Slyvester the Cat broke Cushing up on the set of The Gorgon (more about that here).
 They were even asked to leave a movie theater because they were laughing too hard at a Looney Toons cartoon.